MatthewJDavis/matthewjdavis.github.io/_posts/2019-05-11-az-runbook-for-ad-aad-sync-alerting.md

 ## MSOnline module

-The MSOnline need to be imported into the Automation account to make it available to Runbooks.
+The MSOnline needs to be imported into the Automation account to make it available to the Runbook to use.
 We can do this by the PowerShell code below (there is an option in the portal too).

 ```powershell
 # Create the module uri